aberba/learn-coding/README.md

 # Learn Coding: using D
-> A mini book for learning computer programming completely from scratch using D programmming language.
+> A mini book for learning computer programming completely from scratch using D programming language.

 ## Preface
 This book is written to guide you to learn computer programming.
 I have put in effort to make it easy to understand for beginners.
 You will be taken through the basics and move to more advanced topics as you go further.
 You are encourage to follows along right from the start to understand more advanced topics in this book.

 ## Introduction to computer programming
-A computer is an electronic device which takes instructions and do it.
+A computer is an electronic device, which takes instructions & carries them out.
 A computer program contains the instructions which tell the computer what to do.
 By writing the right program, you can tell a computer to do anything, _as long as it is capable_.
 A computer only understand __0s__ and __1s__.
 It uses a combination of 0s and 1s to represent a specific instruction.
 These combinations of 0s and 1s are difficult to write or understand.

 To solve this problem, `computer programming languages` were invented.
 Programming languages are much easy to write or understand.
 A compiler is a program to convert a programming language into __machine code__ which a computer can understand.
 The process of writing code is a programming language is known as _coding_ and converting it to machine code is known as _compilation_ : "compile" is the verb for compilation.